theshreyashguy/farmai/README.md

 ### Architecture

 1. **API Gateway**: Manages incoming requests and routes them to the appropriate services.
-2. **Microservices**: Modular services for different functionalities such as user authentication, data management, and marketplace transactions.
+2. **Microservices**: Modular services for different functionalities such as user authentication and data management.
-3. **Database**: Scalable databases for storing user data, crop data, and transaction records.
+3. **Database**: Scalable databases for storing user data and crop data.
 4. **Kubernetes Cluster**: Deployment and management of containerized services across multiple nodes.
 5. **CI/CD Pipeline**: Automated processes for continuous integration and deployment.